asarfraaz/share2learn/_posts/2023-10-06-bash-uppercase.md

 shell$
 ```

+The `tr` command maps every single lowercase alphabet `'a-z'` with its
+corresponding uppercase alphabet `'A-Z'`

+The problem with this approach is that everytime we use a pipe (`|`), a new
+shell is launched to execute the command.
+So, in this case, there are 2 shell
+processes created.
+One shell process is created for `echo` and it's output is
+then piped to another shell process that is created for `tr`.
+It would be more
+efficient if the entire string operation is performed in a single shell process

 ## Bash Parameter Expansion

-This task becomes pretty easy when we use "Parameter Expansion" feature of
+This  efficiency can be achieved using "Parameter Expansion" feature of Bash.
+The code for this task also becomes pretty easy.
+We can use `^^` to change all
-Bash.
-This is how we can change all characters to upper case using "Parameter
-Expansion" in Bash
+characters to upper case inside "Parameter Expansion" in Bash as shown below

 ```bash
 shell$ name="Ajay"